Menu

 The film was nominated for best feature film at the Big Sky Documentary Film Festival.

-Both screenings will be followed by a Q&A with director Sheena Sumaria, policy expert, Petra Kjell Wright from Recourse, and Dr. Bharat Patel.
+The screening will be followed by a Q&A with director Sheena Sumaria.

 Sheena Sumaria, a British-Gujarati documentary filmmaker, transitioned from a career in international development to filmmaking.
 With degrees in Economics and Development Studies from Cambridge and SOAS, her passion for social justice drives her work.
 She began with “Still Standing,” highlighting life in Medellin’s slums, followed by films on the Chilean student uprising and the 2002 Gujarat pogrom.
 Her short films address various social issues, including Brexit and homelessness.